ThirtyTwo

-ThirtyTwo is the fourth studio album by Reverend and The Makers, released on 24 February 2014 by Cooking Vinyl in the UK.
+ThirtyTwo is the fourth studio album by Reverend and the Makers, released on 24 February 2014 by Cooking Vinyl in the UK.
 The album title refers to various different things: the age of lead singer Jon McClure at the time of the album's release, his father's favourite lottery number and number of the bus route near McClure's house.
-The album peaked at #13 in the UK Albums Chart, making it their second highest charting album behind their debut The State of Things.
+The album peaked at number 13 on the UK Albums Chart, making it their second highest charting album behind their debut The State of Things.

-The album contains a variety of songs showing many influences including electropop and ska.